exoscale/interceptor/README.md

 same "lenses" all the time you might be better of writing something tailored to your needs.

-For instance for an hypotetical interceptor type that would pull from/to :request/:response in the context so you can just define them as normal ring handlers.
+For instance for an hypothetical interceptor type that would pull from/to :request/:response in the context so you can just define them as normal ring handlers.